Living the New Local

 VISIT LOCAL PRODUCERS

 At the heart of the community, food producers pay homage to Scottsdale’s roots as a self-sustaining and independent frontier town.
 This past decade has seen a resurgence of small locally-owned farms in Scottsdale.
-Singh Farms produces and sells vegetables, honey, and compost on a small idyllic property in south Scottsdale.
-Singh Farms notifies fans of their Facebook page as to when you can stop by and purchase honey, compost, and some in-season produce.
-Follow Singh Farms Facebook page for updates on what’s in season and hours to visit.
+Singh Meadows grows and sells vegetables and fruits on a former golf course just south of Scottsdale.
+They also feature other local purveyors and have a walk-up window where you can order homemade treats (try the focaccia bread!) and pressed juices.
+Open weekends; hours vary by season.

 The Simple Farm is another example of Scottsdale residents turning back to a simpler (pun intended) way of life.
 Visit the seasonal Thursday morning market at the Simple Farm to buy delectable hand-made goat milk caramels, flowers and other handcrafted items.
 A visit to the FarmShop at the Simple Farm transports you to a place where the beauty of local production is obvious, a swiss chard bouquet is both food and decor, goats and garden rows are tended to with the utmost care, and harvest is a meditation of thanksgiving.
 In these farms, growing food is a way of life and the dedication to their products carries through to restaurants who serve locally-sourced food and ultimately consumers who gather together to enjoy it.